mhalamine/country-disclaimer-popup/readme.md

-# Country Popup WordPress Plugin
+# Multilang Disclaimer Popup WordPress Plugin

-The Country Popup Plugin is a WordPress plugin that displays a popup on the homepage allowing users to select their country.
-Based on the selected country, users are either granted access or redirected to a custom URL.
+The Multilang Disclaimer Popup Plugin is a WordPress plugin that displays a popup on the homepage prompting users to select an option from the available list.
+Based on the selected option, users are either granted access or redirected to a custom URL.

 ## Features

 - Displays a customizable popup on the homepage.
-- Allows users to select their country from a dropdown list.
+- Allows users to select an option from a dropdown list.
-- Supports redirection based on selected countries.
+- Supports redirection based on selected option.
-- Provides customizable popup title, text, list of countries and disclaimer.
+- Provides customizable popup title, text, list of options and disclaimer text.
 - Supports translation using Polylang
+- Enable/Disable per language

 ## Installation